Which holiday traditions are the most important to you?

 Step 3 – Knead the Dough

-Turn the dough onto a lightly floured, flat work surface.
+Turn the dough onto a lightly floured, flat work surface, or on a wooden work bench.

 Knead by hand for about 5-8 minutes, until very smooth and elastic.
 You may need to add more flour as necessary if the dough starts to sticks to the work surface.